uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 ## Public key systems

-One of the remarkable discoveries in computer science in the 1970s was a method called {glossary-link term="public-key-cryptography"}public key encryption{glossary-link end}, where it's fine to tell everyone what the key is to encrypt any messages, but you need a special private key to decrypt it.
+One of the remarkable discoveries in computer science in the 1970s was a method called public key encryption, where it's fine to tell everyone what the key is to encrypt any messages, but you need a special private key to decrypt it.
 Because Alice and Bob use different keys, this is called an *asymmetric* encryption system.

 It's like giving out padlocks to all your friends, so anyone can lock a box and send it to you, but if you have the only (private) key, then you are the only person who can open the boxes.